phiphiphi31/sctrack/README.md

 ```bibtex
 Fei Xie, Jiahao Nie, Zhongdao Wang, Zhiwei He, and Chao Ma
 ```
+:star:  SCtrack is accepted by ECCV2024!

-:star: The official implementation for the sctrack.
+:star: The official implementation for the SCtrack.